Virginia & Loudoun Issues, 2024

 Voters in Loudoun County, Virginia, will be asked in a referendum to authorize the county to issue up to $10,000,000 in general obligation bonds for school projects.
 These funds would be used for “facility renewals and alterations” and the costs of “other public school facilities as requested by the Loudoun County School Board.”

-Loudoun county will be writing a check for $1,468,524,949 to the schools in the 2025 fiscal year, which is about 61% of the county’s total budget.
-That means we’re spending more local money on schools than on fire and rescue, the sheriff’s office, parks and recreation, mental health and substance abuse services, information technology, family services, building inspection, libraries, community development, public health, county administration, planning and zoning, budgeting and revenue, debt repayment, human resources, transportation, the courts, the commonwealth’s attorney, economic development, animal services, corrections, legal expenses, mapping, and elections . . . combined.
+Loudoun County will be writing a check for $1,468,524,949 to the schools for the 2025 fiscal year, which is about 61% of its total budget.
+That means we’re spending more local money on schools than fire and rescue, the sheriff’s office, parks and recreation, mental health and substance abuse services, information technology, family services, building inspection, libraries, community development, public health, county administration, planning and zoning, budgeting and revenue, debt repayment, human resources, transportation, the courts, the commonwealth’s attorney, economic development, animal services, corrections, legal expenses, mapping, and elections . . . combined.

 LCPS claims its 2025 cost-per-pupil will be $21,793, but that figure artificially excludes some of the system’s expenses.
 We have the information we need to correct their math . . . it’s in their own budget documents.
 LCPS plans to spend $2,759,438,763 with a projected enrollment of 83,038 students.
 That gives us a true cost-per-pupil of $33,231—more than 50% higher than advertised.
 I figured this out using a complex mathematical operation called “division.”
 Maybe the LCPS budget office can bring in some sixth graders to teach them how to do it next year.